Cayman Island Travel Tips - by Cameron Shuts.

 culminating in this extraordinary encounter.
 You can pet, feed and hold these friendly

-stingrays as they brush up against you like hungry kittens begging for a tidbit of squid.
+stingrays as they brush up against you like hungry kittens begging for a

 These are large (some reach widths of 6 feet) gentle creatures and